pointdexter3/pointdexter3/README.md

 In my spare time I like to stay active, learn new things, and bake 🏃‍♂️📚🪴🥐.

 🌱 I’m currently learning React/Nextjs.
+🔭 I was recently inspired to create a csv formatter for importing into the Simplifi budgeting app.
+🏗️ Considering putting more effort into creating portfolio projects...

 <!--
 **pointdexter3/pointdexter3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.